 Hummingly is the creation of Elizabeth McNaughton and Jolie Wills, a duo who have worked in disasters around the world for more than two decades.
 The realisation that helping one person, one community, one disaster at a time was no longer enough, lit the spark that became Hummingly.
 Elizabeth and Jolie set about creating easy-to-use products that people, communities and workplaces the world over could access to do well in tough times.

 These proven products are based on Elizabeth and Jolie’s knowledge gained in real disaster and crisis situations.
 They have gathered wisdom from over 100 crisis leaders, feedback from thousands of disaster survivors, scientific insights from their background in cognitive psychology and a shared passion to prepare the world to do disruption, stress and uncertainty well.

 Hummingly’s products are now helping thousands of people and organizations around the world.

 Meet the team dealing to disruption

 Jolie has a Masters in Cognitive Psychology and is a leading psychosocial expert in disaster and disruption.
 Jolie has studied how the mind works under prolonged pressure, how we make decisions and how our reactions and behaviours are impacted by stress.
 Jolie is a survivor of the Christchurch earthquake and has lived disaster recovery with her family first-hand.
 She led the psychosocial recovery program for New Zealand Red Cross in response to the earthquakes and has supported those working in disasters around the world.
-Jolie is a Winston Churchill fellowship recipient, a Leadership New Zealand alumni, an Edmund Hillary Fellow and the co-author of Leading in Disaster Recovery: A Companion through the Chaos, primary author of the New Zealand Psychological First Aid guide and is Co-Chair of the New Zealand chapter of Australasian Women in Emergencies Network.
+Jolie is a Winston Churchill fellowship recipient, a Leadership New Zealand alumna, an Edmund Hillary Fellow, a co-author of Leading in Disaster Recovery: A Companion through the Chaos and is an advising member to the global Counter Terrorism Prevention Network.